shishir/mailman/README.md

-# Stack
+# <a name="arch"></a>Architecture (:
+![Mailman](https://raw.githubusercontent.com/shishir/mailman/master/doc/arch.jpg)

+## Components

-- *Restful Service:* Rack, Modular, fast and lightweight Web-server interface.
+1. *Backend Web service:* Rack.
+Modular, fast and lightweight Web-server interface.
-- *Datastore:* Mysql.
+2. *Datastore:* Mysql.
 Persistent backend for Restful service provides application state.
   Kafka is also a message store and provides ability to query.
-- *Kafka Consumer/Producers:* Phobos, Ruby framework for kafka.
+3. *Kafka Consumer/Producers:* Phobos, Ruby framework for kafka.
 Wraps kafka-ruby gem, gives simple abstraction to write consumers/producers.
 Runs in standalone mode.
-Being used in production.
+Battle tested.
-- *Message Broker:* Apache Kafka: event sourcing framework for durability, speed and scalability.
+4. *Message Broker:* Apache Kafka: event sourcing framework for durability, speed and scalability.

-# Architecture (:
-![Mailman](https://raw.githubusercontent.com/shishir/mailman/master/doc/arch.jpg)

-## Components
-### Restful Api
+#### Backend Web service
   - Rack/puma based RESTful Web service.
   - Valid End-Consumer endpoints
       1. POST /mail/send
    This will save the message in Mysql.
 Drop a message to mailer queue.
 And return links for consumer to use to query status of the mail as response with appropriate status code.
       2. GET /mail/:id/status
    Return the current status(sending|sent|failed) of the mail.
   - Valid end-points used by bookkeeper.
       1. POST /mail/:id/sent.
 Indicates success.
       2. POST /mail/:id/failed.
 Indicates failure.
   - config.ru in the entry point.

-### Consumers
+#### Consumers
   - Phobos standalone app.
 Each instance of phobos have sengrid/mailgun/bookkeeper handlers running.
     - Sengrid: Listens to mailer queue and makes call to Sengrid API.
     - Mailgun: Listens to backup-mailer queuue and makes call to Mailgun API.
     - Bookkeeper: Listens to status queue and makes call to RESTful service to update status of the email
+  - In memory Circuit breaker trips on first timeout and then retries after 5 minutes to deal with network timeouts.

-### Producer
+#### Producer
   - Phobos included in Web service as library.
     - mail_dispatcher.rb: publish message to mailer queue.

-### Kafka
+#### Message broker
   - Kafka is vendorized. binary under /vendor
   - Basic configuration in config/zookeeper.properties and server.properties
   - Bin stubs to start zookeeper and kafka are located in bin directory.